Gaspard de la nuit: inside Ravel’s famously haunting piano cycle

 There could hardly be a more charming, innocent piece.
 Yet that same year Ravel’s thoughts also took a darker turn.
-Gaspard de la nuit was the result, a fiendishly hard solo piano work haunted by strange sprites, devilish creatures and the spectre of death.
+Gaspard de la nuit was the result: a fiendishly hard solo piano work haunted by strange sprites, devilish creatures and the spectre of death.

 The score itself backs up the anecdote, even if Ravel did have a twinkle in his eye.
 To this day Gaspard remains a peculiarly demanding test for any pianist.

-Yet although the work requires keyboard wizardry that Liszt might have baulked at, in a successful performance all those notes should be serving the programmatic ideas.
-It’s no mere showpiece.
+Yet although the work requires a level of keyboard wizardry that even Liszt might have baulked at, in a successful performance all those notes should be serving the programmatic ideas.
+Gaspard de la nuit is no mere showpiece.
 Indeed, Ravel’s inspiration was specifically poetic.

 With 51 poems in six books, as well as 13 ‘pièces détachées’, there was plentiful source material – including much that appealed to Ravel and his love of the macabre.
 He chose three poems: ‘Ondine’, ‘Le gibet’ and ‘Scarbo’, each of which precede their respective movements in the first published version of his cycle, along with dedications to three different pianists: Harold Bauer, Jean Marnold and Rudolph Ganz.

 Bertrand’s visions inspired one of Ravel’s greatest works, described by the pianist Alfred Cortot as ‘one of the most extraordinary examples of instrumental ingenuity ever produced.’
-Yet, strangely enough, Ravel himself was no great pianist, unlike Beethoven (whose sonatas, to Ravel’s dismay, were still all the rage in France), Schumann, Chopin, Liszt and Rachmaninov, who all had parallel performing careers.
+Yet, strangely enough, Ravel himself was no great pianist, unlike Beethoven (whose sonatas, to Ravel’s dismay, were still all the rage in France), or Schumann, Chopin, Liszt and Rachmaninov, who all had parallel performing careers.

 While Ravel was not terrible – he studied at the Paris Conservatoire, after all, and would play his Ma mère l’Oye in public – he wasn’t up to the challenges of this new masterpiece.
 Mind you, he wasn’t happy with how Viñes played Gaspard at its premiere in 1909; Ravel never let him give the first performance of one of his works again.